CarelessInternet/Ticketer/privacy_policy.md

 ## How long is the data stored for?

-All data collected remains permanently, except for the `close delete` command, which the logs get deleted after 7 days.
+All data collected remains permanently, except for the `delete` command, which the logs get deleted after 7 days.

 ## Do you share any data to companies or other people?